byunwj/Data-Science/README.md

 There also seems to be another way to update only certain weights.
 It is by using the *var_list* parameter of the optimizer's minimize function.
-The snippet code below would yield the same effect as using tf.stop_gradient() in the above snippet code.
+The code snippet below would yield the same effect as using tf.stop_gradient() in the above code snippet.
 Instead of creating variables under specifc scopes and retrieving them using get_collection like below, one can simply just pass in a list of the variables that should be updated. ( ex) var_list = [w2] )
 Creating variables under specific scopes becomes useful when the number of variables gets big.